The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the traditional owners of the land on which the AAT and ANU stand, the Gamilaraay, the Ngunnawal and Ngambri people.
 We pay our respects to elders past, present, and emerging and are proud to continue their tradition of surveying the night sky in the Southern hemisphere.
 This work was supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 KL acknowledges funds from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 852977).
 TB acknowledges support from the European Research Council under ERC-CoG grant CRAGSMAN-646955.
 JK and TZ acknowledge financial support of the Slovenian Research Agency (research core funding No. P1-0188) and the European Space Agency (PRODEX Experiment Arrangement No. C4000127986).
 KCF acknowledges support from the the Australian Research Council under award number DP160103747.
 CK acknowledges funding from the UK Science and Technology Facility Council (STFC) through grant ST/R000905/1 and ST/V000632/1, and the Stromlo Distinguished Visitorship at the ANU.
-YST acknowledges financial support from the Australian Research Council through DECRA Fellowship DE220101520.
 We thank Rohan Naidu for sharing the [Fe/H] values from \citet{Naidu2020}.
 Hyperlink figures to code access are inspired by Rodrigo Luger.